cybercongress/cybernomics/bostrom_simulation/README.md

 To optimize parameters for launching Bostrom.

 An idea is to model the value of BOOT through the understanding of established network effects in Ethereum.
 Then we can forecast claim dynamics and address growth based on approximated network effects.
-Assuming some demand for cyberlinks based on address growth we can adjust the supply of cyberlinks so that Volts price could grow.
+Assuming some demand for cyberlinks based on address growth we can adjust the supply of cyberlinks accounting for computing capability and so that Volts price could grow.
 The given model also allows defining inflation parameters of BOOT to optimize investments into the hardware infrastructure.

 ## Time